Don Quixote: Themes

 The novel's structure is episodic in form.
 The full title is indicative of the tale's object, as ingenioso (Spanish) means "quick with inventiveness", marking the transition of modern literature from dramatic to thematic unity.
 The novel takes place over a long period of time, including many adventures united by common themes of the nature of reality, reading, and dialogue in general.

 Although burlesque on the surface, the novel, especially in its second half, has served as an important thematic source not only in literature but also in much of art and music, inspiring works by Pablo Picasso and Richard Strauss.
-The contrasts between the tall, thin, fancy-struck and idealistic Quixote and the fat, squat, world-weary Panza is a motif echoed ever since the book's publication, and Don Quixote's imaginings are the butt of outrageous and cruel practical jokes in the novel.
+The contrasts between the tall, thin, fancy-struck and idealistic Quixote and the fat diddy, world-weary Panza is a motif echoed ever since the book's publication, and Don Quixote's imaginings are the butt of outrageous and cruel practical jokes in the novel.

 Even faithful and simple Sancho is forced to deceive him at certain points.
 The novel is considered a satire of orthodoxy, veracity and even nationalism.
 In exploring the individualism of his characters, Cervantes helped lead literary practice beyond the narrow convention of the chivalric romance.
 He spoofs the chivalric romance through a straightforward retelling of a series of acts that redound to the knightly virtues of the hero.
 The character of Don Quixote became so well known in its time that the word quixotic was quickly adopted by many languages.
 Characters such as Sancho Panza and Don Quixote's steed, Rocinante, are emblems of Western literary culture.
 The phrase "tilting at windmills" to describe an act of attacking imaginary enemies (or an act of extreme idealism), derives from an iconic scene in the book.

 It stands in a unique position between medieval romance and the modern novel.
-The former consist of disconnected stories featuring the same characters and settings with little exploration of the inner life of even the main character.
+The former consists of disconnected stories featuring the same characters and settings with little exploration of the inner life of even the main character.
 The latter are usually focused on the psychological evolution of their characters.
 In Part I, Quixote imposes himself on his environment.
 By Part II, people know about him through "having read his adventures", and so, he needs to do less to maintain his image.
 By his deathbed, he has regained his sanity, and is once more "Alonso Quixano the Good".

 Background

+The cave of Medrano (also known as the casa de Medrano) in Argamasilla de Alba, which has been known since the beginning of the 17th century, and according to the tradition of Argamasilla de Alba, was the prison of Miguel de Cervantes and the place where he conceived and began to write his famous work "Don Quixote de la Mancha."